aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 !!! info "This is not necessary if you're installing Powertools for AWS Lambda (Python) via [Lambda Layer/SAR](../../index.md#lambda-layer){target="_blank"}."

 **When using the data validation feature**, you need to add `pydantic` as a dependency in your preferred tool _e.g., requirements.txt, pyproject.toml_.

-As of now, both Pydantic V1 and V2 are supported.
-For a future major version, we will only support Pydantic V2.
+At this time, we only support Pydantic V2.

 ### Required resources